 Choquequirao sunset observation trek, 5 days program

 Choquequirao sunset observation trek.
-Is one of our authentic trekking programs to choquequirao, this wonderful itinerary brings you discover the archaeological site of choquequirao, site that has being built during the last inca civilization period.
+Is one of our authentic adventure programs to choquequirao, this wonderful itinerary brings you discover the archaeological site of choquequirao, site that has being built during the last inca civilization period.

 Choquequirao is compared with machu picchu, it does not have the same fine structures, but the location, the surrounding mountains, and the incredible sunset at choquequirao makes it an special place that connect you with the nature.

-Located over the Apurimac canyon, is an excellent hike to enjoy the view snow coated mountains, our choquequirao sunset trek, and provides you the best sunset on the region, there is also great possibility to watch the condors soar.
+Located over the Apurimac canyon, is an excellent hike to enjoy the view snow coated mountains, our sunset trek, and provides you the best sunset on the region, there is also great possibility to watch the condors soar.
 If you decide to hike with us, for sure you will have a great experience that will last forever in your mind.

-We provide only high quality service, expert professional cooks, vegetarian food and regular food available, our trekking guides has more than 18 years of experience leading groups, fluent in English, and all of them are native Peruvians with local language as their first language.
+We provide only high quality service, expert professional cooks, vegetarian food and regular food available, our guides has more than 18 years of experience leading groups, fluent in English, and all of them are native Peruvians with local language as their first language.
 Book our choquequirao private tour, and be part on this fantastic experience “ Book it as choquequirao sunset trek”.

 Daily departures available only in private service:.